 (Solenostemon Scutellarioides 'Wizard Coral Sunrise (Pink and Green)'

-Wizard Coral Sunrise (Pink and Green) Coleus is a shade loving, warm weathered tender perennial flower that is native to tropical southeast Asia but is commonly found growing in many homes and gardens throughout the United States.
-At maturity, this plant reaches the height of 12” and features heart-shaped coral pink leaves that have splotches of olive, and neon green serrated edges.
-This plant has very attractive foliage that are great addition to cut flowers, attracts bees and hummingbirds, and can be grown in a container!
+Coral Sunrise (Pink and Green) Coleus is a shade-loving, tender, warm-weathered perennial flower that is native to tropical southeast Asia but is commonly found growing in many homes and gardens throughout the United States.
+At maturity, this plant reaches a height of 12” and features heart-shaped coral-pink leaves with splotches of olive and neon green serrated edges.
+This plant can be grown in containers, has attractive foliage that is a great addition to cut flowers, attracts bees and hummingbirds, and can be grown in a container!